greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 by Arie Altena, in: *Off the Press, Report I*, May 25 2014, http://ariealt.net/2014/05/25/off-the-press-report-i/

 “The last presentation I see is by Greyscales’ Manuel Schmalstieg – *Black Holes in the Gutenberg Galaxy*.
 He starts with the idea of the flip-flop: going from digital to analog and back.
 He made a couple of printed editions, sometimes pirated – for instance Neal Stephenson’s essay from Wired on the undersea cable, with new illustrations.
 He aggregated a novel from texts written by various ghost writers.
 He made the edition ‘In Conversation with Julian Assange.’
-Some of these book remained undercover, as they were pirate editions, and rights were not acquired.
-His most successful publication is a book with transcriptions of talks by Jacob Appelbaum, – a book which can be added to every time a new talk is transcribed.
-He ends with on overview of spam publishing – which very nicely complements the presentation by TraumaWien.”
+Some of these books remained undercover, as they were pirate editions, and rights were not acquired.
+His most successful publication is a book with transcriptions of talks by Jacob Appelbaum – a book which can be added to every time a new talk is transcribed.
+He ends with an overview of spam publishing – which very nicely complements the presentation by TraumaWien.”

 ***